-Positive timeouts, which we cover in great detail in Childproof Parenting, are opportunities to teach children self-control and self-discipline.
+Positive timeouts, which we cover in great detail in the Childproof Parenting course and in the article Time Outs: Friend or Foe? , are opportunities to teach children self-control and self-discipline.
 It is more respectful than sending them away, to their room, or to sit in the corner because you keep children involved in the process by allowing them to find a space that is soothing and calming to them.

 This kind of timeout helps to develop their innate ability to self-soothe and take breaks when emotions get strong or when things turn negative.
 You can facilitate this process by giving your child the space and time to experience and feel what they are feeling, calm down, and then process and problem solve together different ways to handle the current challenging situation or emotion.

 Many parents get caught up in trying to find the right consequence that will make their child learn the lesson and never do this terrible thing again.
 It is important to remember that learning takes time.

 Consequences do teach, but only when they work to solve the problem that the child caused and are delivered respectfully.
 If the consequence is not related, reasonable or delivered respectfully then it is actually a punishment.